Playtika Holding Corp. (PLTK) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Playtika Holding Corp.
-(PLTK) is $14.48, which is $3.63 above the current market price.
-The public float for PLTK is 45.98M, and currently, short sellers hold a 6.84% ratio of that float.
-The average trading volume of PLTK on April 27, 2023 was 1.21M shares.
+The average price suggested by analysts for PLTK is $14.48, which is $4.19 above the current market price.
+The public float for PLTK is 45.98M, and currently, shorts hold a 6.84% of that float.
+The average trading volume for PLTK on May 01, 2023 was 1.21M shares.

 PLTK’s Market Performance

-PLTK stock saw a decrease of -7.26% in the past week, with a monthly decline of -0.46% and a quarterly a decrease of 4.33%.
-The volatility ratio for the week is 2.61%, and the volatility levels for the last 30 days are 3.82% for Playtika Holding Corp.
+PLTK stock saw a decrease of -11.66% in the past week, with a monthly decline of -8.26% and a quarterly a decrease of -2.63%.
+The volatility ratio for the week is 3.41%, and the volatility levels for the last 30 days are 4.03% for Playtika Holding Corp.
 (PLTK).
-The simple moving average for the past 20 days is -4.27% for PLTK’s stock, with a 5.41% simple moving average for the past 200 days.
+The simple moving average for the last 20 days is -11.81% for PLTK stock, with a simple moving average of -2.68% for the last 200 days.

 Analysts’ Opinion of PLTK